Mellishwood Apartments – Update February 26, 2024

 We are excited about the strong support that the project received during the permitting process and to have the local approvals in hand.

-Twin Pines plans to build an 18-unit apartment building, on a parcel of the St. Paul’s Church property.
-Preliminary plans call for the building to have three-stories with a pitched roof and with all apartments having a single bedroom.
+Twin Pines is building an 18-unit apartment building, on a parcel of the St. Paul’s Church property.
+The building will have three-stories with a pitched roof and with all apartments having a single bedroom.
 The building will provide permanent housing for its residents, who will receive case management services from the Haven in addition to services provided by Twin Pines’ staff.
 It will help meet the need for permanent housing with supportive services from those who have experienced long-term homelessness.